sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 8.x.x version of this Chart to 9.0.0

+to simplify 1st time installations, backup value on clickhouse has been changed to false.

+clickhouse.clickhouse.configmap.remote_servers.replica.backup

 ## Upgrading from 7.x.x version of this Chart to 8.0.0

 - the default value of features.orgSubdomains is now "false"